P.O. Box 13295

 Groundwork Jacksonville has engaged the City of Jacksonville, community stakeholders, residents, and businesses to revitalize downtown Jacksonville’s parks, creeks, and green spaces through the creation of the Emerald Trail — a safe, accessible network of walking and biking trails that will connect the city’s outlying neighborhoods to its urban core, spurring reinvestment and revitalization.

 Through this public-private partnership, Groundwork has broken ground on the LaVilla Link Model Mile, the first phase of the Emerald Trail project.
 The goal is to complete the Emerald Trail by 2029.
 When finished, it will encompass approximately 30 miles of trails, greenways, and parks, connecting historic neighborhoods, urban waterways, and downtown Jacksonville.

-Groundwork Jax is working with the City of Jacksonville and several community partners to help redevelop, revitalize, and provide better accessibility and wayfinding for the S-Line, a 4.8-mile urban rails-to-trails multi-use path that connects several Jacksonville neighborhoods.
-The redeveloped S-Line would connect it to the Emerald Necklace, which links outlying areas of Jacksonville to its the urban core, spurring additional revitalization efforts.
+Groundwork Jacksonville is working with the City of Jacksonville and several community partners to help redevelop, revitalize, and provide better accessibility and wayfinding for the S-Line, a 4.8-mile urban rails-to-trails multi-use path that connects several Jacksonville neighborhoods.
+The redeveloped S-Line will connect to the Emerald Trail, which links outlying areas of Jacksonville to its urban core, spurring additional revitalization efforts.